 There is a lot of information on a product page on Amazon, but the most important is the Buy Box.
 In fact, 82 percent of sales on Amazon go through the Buy Box.
-The number is even higher for sales on mobile devices, with many experts believing the total figure could be closer to 90 percent.
+The figure is even higher for sales on mobile devices, and many experts believe that the overall figure could be closer to 90 percent.

-The Buy Box lets shoppers make selections about a product, such as the quantity they want to buy, as well as giving details of the seller.
-Crucially, the shopper can click Amazon's Add to Cart button to make their purchase – this button is in the Buy Box too.
+The Buy Box allows customers to make choices about a product, such as the quantity they want to buy, as well as provide information about the seller.
+Crucially, the buyer can click Amazon's Add to Cart button to make their purchase - this button is also present in the Buy Box.

-On a desktop computer, it appears on the right of the screen.
-On a mobile device, the Buy Box appears below the product image and the main product details – price, discount information, availability, and shipping details.
+On a desktop computer, it appears on the right-hand side of the screen.
+On a mobile device, the Buy Box appears below the product image and the most important product information - price, discount information, availability and shipping information.

-In other words, if you are a seller and it is your product listing in the Buy Box, you get the sale.
-Winning the Buy Box is, therefore, crucially important to being successful on Amazon.
+In other words, if you are a seller and it is your product that is in the Buy Box, you are the one who gets the sale.
+Winning the Buy Box is therefore extremely important to succeed on Amazon.

 Of course, shoppers can choose not to buy from the seller in the Buy Box but to use another seller.
 There are multiple ways to do this.